Skip to content

 Architecture Overview

 This page describes the architecture of TruePPM as it exists today.
-The scheduling engine, API, and real-time layer are functional; the web frontend is in early development.
+The scheduling engine, API, real-time layer, web frontend, and the 0.2 settings/administration and program platform are all functional as of 0.2 — shipped as the 0.2.0-alpha.1 pre-release (May 31, 2026).

 ┌─────────────────────────────────────────────────────┐